Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 Though most machine learning practitioners are probably more familiar with OLS, LAD was proposed around 50 years earlier :footcite:p:`birkes2011alternative`.
 OLS gained more popularity partly due to the fact that the computations required were simpler.
-In fact, it was the development of linear programming which made LAD computationally manageable :footcite:p:`bloomfield1980least`.
+In fact, it was the development of linear programming that made LAD computationally manageable :footcite:p:`bloomfield1980least`.

 LAD is generally more robust than OLS in that it is more resistant to outliers